-Many medications carry the risk of side effects, but when certain risks of an FDA-approved pharmaceutical prescribed by a doctor are not disclosed, patients who suffer their effects may have grounds for a lawsuit.
-At D’Amico Law Offices, LLC, we defend clients who have cause to believe that they or a loved one were harmed by an unsafe drug.
+Many medications carry the risk of side effects, but when certain risks of an FDA-approved pharmaceutical prescribed by a doctor are not disclosed, patients who suffer their effects may have grounds for lawsuits.
+At D’Amico Law Offices, LLC, our lawyers defend clients who have cause to believe that they or a loved one was harmed by an unsafe drug.
 Two commonly prescribed drugs are included among those that often cause our clients to suffer from unlisted side effects.

 - Kidney failure

 - Diabetic ketoacidosis

 - Heart attack

 A common blood thinner, Xarelto, is prescribed to help treat and prevent blood clots.
 However, hundreds of patients who have taken the drug, which is manufactured by Bayer and Johnson & Johnson, have reported to the FDA that the manufacturers did not provide consumers with sufficient warning about the drug’s potential side effects, including:

 - Serious internal bleeding

 - Uncontrolled bleeding

 - Leaking wounds